Updated on March 16, 2023

 But what if we take that emulsion to the next level?
 By adding an extra ingredient to the mix, you can make the spray far deadlier.
 However, most of the remedies we could mention only serve to repel the bed bugs.
 This includes the use of essential oils and garlic sprays.

 The only thing that can prove truly deadly is neem oil.
 This chemical will disrupt the bed bug’s ability to reproduce and can prevent nymphs from reaching adulthood.
-The spray will suffocate any bed bug it comes in contact with, but you’re gain left with the need to actually hit a target that’s doing its best to not be seen.
+The spray will suffocate any bed bug it comes in contact with.
+Again, you’re left with the need to actually hit a target that’s doing its best to not be seen.

 The Verdict (and a Water Alternative)